Dushyantgoswami/docs/docs/developers/checkers-rollapp/connect-da-layer/mock.md

   --dymint.block_time 0.2s
 ```

 Congrats!
-You are now running a RollApp sequencer.<br/>
+You are now running a RollApp sequencer.
+Next lets replace the mock DA layer for Celestia!
-Next lets see how to interact with our RollApp.